Threadnaught/svd-visualization/README.md

 > In this section, we will be working in `./empirical_spectral_distribution.py` and `./coords_and_svd.py`.

-These vector spaces become hard to visualise past 3 dimensions, but SVD remains useful.
+Vector spaces become very hard to visualise past 3 dimensions, but SVD remains useful.
 Let's focus on one type of analysis which can be performed, taking the Empirical Spectral Distribution (ESD).

-When we use numpy to compute the SVD in `coords_and_svd.py`, we get three cryptically named outputs;
+When we use numpy to compute the SVD in `./coords_and_svd.py`, we get three cryptically named outputs;

 ```
 U, S, Vh = np.linalg.svd(coords_world)
 ```

 In reverse order:
  - `Vh` is the rotation matrix which maps whatever input space we used to the set of basis vectors we constructed above, where they are ranked from most to least variance.
 For the same set of input vectors, we can apply any rotation we want, and SVD is generally guaranteed to converge the same output space.
-This is applied in the next line;
+This is rotation matrix is then applied in the next line;

 ```
 coords_world = np.matmul(coords_world, Vh)
 ```

 - `S` contains the singular values (I call them 'significance' above).
 It's how long we portrayed our basis vectors to be in the last visualisation.
 For each of the basis vectors in `Vh`, it tells us how important they are to describing the variance of the data.
-- Finally, `U` represents, for each of our input points, what combination of our basis vectors reconstruct them.
+- Finally, `U` represents, for each of our input data points, what combination of our constructed basis vectors can reconstruct them.
 Unlike `Vh` and `S`, this part of the analysis is not aggregated and gives one output per input vector.

 ESD analysis only considers the values of `S`, which this is a flat 1-dimensional vector associating significance levels to each of the basis vectors.
 Let's take those scaled vectors and lay them flat, horizontal, and starting from the same X coordinate.